Andyshome/school/README.md

 * Add cousecode searching page, everyone could find their course in this page. ✅
 * Add files view controller for students to download the offical files.
 * Add maps of Bishop Allen Academy
+* Add all cources Information and searching bar, allow users to search courses and courses detail.✅

 Known Bugs
 -----------